"""Rankers for use across emitters.

 """

-solutions are first ranked by whether they are added, then by their
+that solutions are ranked in two stages: first by whether they are added, then by

 """